lokeshkumar0001/Real-time-notification-system/README.md

-Run the project on local using "npm run dev" or "docker-componse up"
+Run the project on local using "npm run dev" or "docker-compose up"